NREL/ResStock.github.io/docs/resources/how-to-guides/Housing_Stock_Excel_Questions.md

 For the site energy question, looking through the data dictionary shows two options, one that subtracts power produced by PV or generators, and one that is just total site energy.
 Let’s look at the total site energy, which would be **out.site_energy.total.energy_consumption.kwh**.
 Again, this is just the total amount, not the impact from the upgrade.
 Going back to the results file and searching for “out.site_energy” you eventually find a column titled **out.site_energy_net.energy_consumption.kwh.savings**, which is what we want for this example.

-Then, for the natural gas bills on the data dictionary, we have one option **out.bills.nautral_gas.usd**, but we want to know the savings, not just the total bills.
+Then, for the natural gas bills on the data dictionary, we have one option **out.bills.natural_gas.usd**, but we want to know the savings, not just the total bills.
 Look back at the CO_upgrade02_metadata_and_annual_results file, and search for “out.bills.natural_gas”.
 There are actually two listings, one is **out.bills.natural_gas**, and the other is **out.bills.natural_gas.usd.savings**, which is what we actually want.
 Therefore, let’s use the **out.bills.natural_gas.usd.savings**.
 We’ll use Excel and PivotTable to answer the questions about the upgrade information too.
 As a first step, insert a new <ins>PivotTable</ins> following the same steps as the baseline housing.

 ![](../../../assets/images/newpivot.png)